Kathy Rae Huffman: Checkpoint 95 - Live TV and Telepresence

 Checkpoint 95 - Live TV and Telepresence was an international initiative and concept by Huffman: a live broadcast event between Moscow, New York City, and Linz, as opening performance of the Ars Electronica festival Wired World in Linz, Austria, 1995.
 Produced by Stadtwerkstatt Linz, Russian State Television Moscow, and Paper Tiger Television New York.
 Checkpoint 95 - Live TV and Telepresence showed three programs by the studios Stadtwerkstatt TV Linz, Studio ATR Moscow, and BMCC Media Center New York City, taking place simultaneously, linked by satellite and broadcast in Europe, Asia and North America via 3sat, Channel 2 of the Russian State Television Company, Deep Dish Satellite TV Network and Manhattan Cable.

 Fractal Flesh

-International event coordinator for the performance artist Stelarc, at his premiere performance of this remote online system that allowed 10 remote online connections to choreograph his body during two, six-hour „live“ internet performances, at 'Telepolis: The Digital and Networked City' exhibition, November 1995.
+International event coordinator for the performance artist Stelarc, at his premiere performance of this remote online system that allowed 10 remote online connections to choreograph his body during two, six-hour "live" internet performances, at 'Telepolis: The Digital and Networked City' exhibition, November 1995.

 HILUS intermediale Projektforschung

-1995 and 1996, Huffman was researcher-in-residence, and member of the HILUS cooperative in Vienna.
+1995 and 1996, Huffman was a researcher-in-residence and a member of the HILUS cooperative in Vienna.
 Huffman made her personal library of media books, journals, festival and exhibition catalogues (and over 1000 artists video titles) available to the Austrian research community, artists, and visiting curators.
 A grant from the Ministry of Culture, Austria, provided programming assistance to compile a data base of this collection.
 In January 1997, HILUS was disbanded, and the HILUS / Huffman media archive was loaned to C3 (Center for Communication and Culture) Budapest, for one year.